backstage-technical-services/hub/docs/Our Tools.md

 * **Google Drive:** This allows you to see previews of files and folders within Slack when a link is posted (as long as you have access to it).
   You can even find and create files right from within Slack.
-* **Google Hangouts:** We use Google Meet (aka Hangouts) for our meetings; using this integration you can create a meet from within Slack.
 * **Giphy:** For those times when an animated GIF perfectly sums up your reaction to something.
 * **Bugsnag:** Bugsnag is the application that monitors v4 of the website, and instantly reports in Slack when an error occurs so that we know that a problem's occurred even before the user can report the issue in GitHub.

-  > This integration is being deprecated as it is not supported by
-  > Quarkus. v5 of the website will use Sentry.io instead.

 As we are on the free plan we can only add a limited number of integrations, however if there's something that you think would be